ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 To enable Domain Owners to receive DMARC feedback without impacting existing mail processing, discovered policies of "p=none" SHOULD NOT modify existing mail handling processes.

+_Ticket 62_

-Mail Receivers SHOULD also implement reporting instructions of DMARC, even in the absence of a request for DKIM reporting [@!RFC6651] or SPF reporting [@!RFC6652].
+Mail Receivers MUST also implement reporting instructions of DMARC, even in the absence of a request for DKIM reporting [@!RFC6651] or SPF reporting [@!RFC6652].
 Furthermore, the presence of such requests SHOULD NOT affect DMARC reporting.